chatbx-eu/hugo_chatbx.eu/content/legal/imprint.en.md

 Abuse or technical contact: E-Mail / XMPP: admin@chatbx.eu
 ```

-For any other issues - for example you just want to say hello - you can an write an E-Mail to `hello@chatbx.eu`
-There are a lot people who are wanted to help.
+For any other issues - for example you just want to say hello - you can an write an e-mail to `hello@chatbx.eu`.
+There are many people willing to help.